 The ASUS Crosshair series is the flagship motherboard line from ASUS with extremely sturdy boards targeted at extreme overclockers.
 The Crosshair Hero is one of the more reasonable boards that is still overkill for a lot of mainstream users but not as much as some of the other options in the Crosshair series.
 The Hero features 4 DIMM slots which can support up to 128GB of RAM with speeds up to 4800 MHz.
 This means that the Crosshair Hero has support for the latest and greatest that the memory world can offer.
 Its efficient VRM means that it can handle high-speed memory overclocking as well.

 Speaking of the VRM, the Hero packs one of the finest power delivery systems of any X570 motherboard out there, making it ideal for extreme overclocking.
 The motherboard’s powerful and critically-acclaimed 8-phase VRM design enables it to handle even the new 16-core Ryzen 9 5950X at overclocked settings.
+This is by far one of the best motherboards compatible with Ryzen 9 5950X.
 8 phases might seem low in comparison with other boards but ASUS configures their phase count differently so they are not directly comparable.
 In addition to that, ASUS has included onboard thermal sensors, onboard power and reset buttons, and a BIOS Flashback feature with a button on the rear I/O. These are all nice-to-have features that help the Crosshair justify its hefty price tag.

 Moreover, the Hero can support a pair of GPUs since it has multiple PCIe Gen 4 x16 slots.
 This enables the Crosshair to support technologies such as NVLink or SLI for multiple GPUs operating in tandem.
 In the world of storage, the Crosshair is equipped with 2 NVMe drives, both of which support full PCIe Gen 4 operation.
 This enables the Crosshair to make use of the bleeding edge in the world of storage.